 (with video below) The Funeral Insurance or Final Expense Insurance scam comes in your mailbox.
-It is a fake burial insurance for seniors program, “approved” by the Government.
-In this article you’ll learn how the scam works and how to report it.
+It is a fake burial insurance program for seniors, “approved” by the Government.
+In this article, you’ll learn how the scam works and how to report it.
 Let’s dive into the fake Senior Final Expense Life Insurance Program.

 Watch How The Final Expense Program Letters Look Like:

 Watch the video below to see what thousands of seniors are reporting to us – did you receive any of these envelopes?

 Final Expense Life Insurance Companies Fraud: How To Avoid